 Theological books often focus on the ascent of the human to the Divine.
 This collection of reflections contemplates the Divine descending, acting within, and enlightening our day-to-day lives.
 Father John Breck's courageous reflections touch upon a wide and eclectic range of current ethical, biblical, liturgical, and doctrinal matters, as the chapter titles suggest: "Ova for Sale," "Violence against Women," "Fighting Clergy Burnout," "Who Wrote the Books of the Bible?", "Do Icons Really Weep?", and "Nightmares."

-An eminent Orthodox ethicist and pastor, Fr Breck ponders questions that arise in our culture and answers them in an engaging style that is fully accessible to the average layperson.
-Crisply and succinctly, and fully informed by the tradition of the Orthodox Church, Fr Breck addresses the hard, practical issues confronting contemporary Christians: What about abortion rights?
+An eminent Orthodox ethicist and pastor, Fr Breck ponders questions that arise in our culture and answers them in an engaging style.
+Crisply, succinctly, and fully informed by the tradition of the Orthodox Church, Fr Breck addresses the hard, practical issues confronting contemporary Christians: What about abortion rights?
 Firearm legislation?
 What is the meaning of innocent suffering?
-Breck tenderly and compassionately discusses mental illnesses, aging, and the movement of the Holy Spirit in unexpected places at unanticipated times.
+Breck also tenderly and compassionately discusses mental illness, aging, and the movement of the Holy Spirit in unexpected places at unanticipated times.

-The Very Rev. John Breck was Professor of New Testament and Ethics at St Vladimir's Seminary from 1984 to 1996.
-He is presently Professor of Biblical Interpretation and Ethics at St Sergius Theological Institute, Paris, France, and with his wife, Lyn, directs the St Silouan Retreat Center near Charleston, SC.
-His previous books, The Sacred Gift of Life, Scripture in Tradition, The Shape of Biblical Language/em>, and The Spirit of Truth are also available from St Vladimir's Seminary Press.
+About the Author: The Very Rev. John Breck was Professor of New Testament and Ethics at St Vladimir's Seminary from 1984 to 1996.
+He is presently Professor of Biblical Interpretation and Ethics at St Sergius Theological Institute, Paris, France.
+With his wife, Lyn, he also directs the St Silouan Retreat Center near Charleston, SC.
+His previous books, The Sacred Gift of Life, Scripture in Tradition, The Shape of Biblical Language, and The Spirit of Truth are also available from St Vladimir's Seminary Press.